-- 1.1 The Meeting shall be a private business meeting and not a public decision-making forum.
-Appropriate minutes will be kept. - 1.2 The Meeting shall provide the Parties with a forum to discuss and shape new initiatives and discharge their statutory duties. - 1.3 The principle of local accountability shall be maintained.
-Decisions may be made by the Meeting 'in principle' and recommendations may be made but each Party shall retain their executive sovereignty as corporation soles.
+Principles: The meeting shall be a private business meeting and not a public decision-making board.
+Appropriate minutes will be made.

+The meeting shall provide the PCCs, PFCC(s) (Police, Fire and Crime Commissioners) and Chief Constables (the Members) with a forum to discuss and shape new initiatives and discharge their statutory duties.

+The principle of local accountability shall be maintained.
+Decisions may be made by the meeting 'in principle' and recommendations may be made but each PCC/PFCC and Chief Constable shall retain their executive sovereignty as corporation sole.